veebch/ir-see/README.md

 This was originally a resource that gives some pointers for easily capturing still infrared images using a digital sensor, as well as a guide to post-process the images.
 Since then we've added a video capability.
 Invariably, people will ignore all the still image bits in favour of making a nightvision camera (which is pretty cool tbf).

-It would be relatively easy to refine this by adding add a physical preview window to the camera body, or turning it into a wearable set of night vision goggles etc. If you're connecting to the Raspberry Pi via SSH don't forget to use X forwarding if you want to see the preview window.
+It would be relatively easy to refine this by adding add a physical preview window to the camera body, or to turn it into a wearable set of night vision goggles etc.

 ## Hardware
 ### For the Still Photography